bbrother/stm32f4androidbruteforce/README.md

 to obtain our next guess.
 The second argument is a string with exclusion characters (next perumation is designed only for pins with digits 0-9), any permutation that has a character in the exclusion list will not be tried.
+The next argument is an integer that sets a maximum number of repeats for any one digit (in this case 1 meaning no each digit can only appear once).
-The final argument is a flag that we set to 1 saying don't allow any digit to repeat, if this were set to zero then numbers with repeated digit would be tried as well.
+The last argument is a flag to allow only permutations where there are repeats in this case we set it to zero since we are not allowing repeated digits.

 ```
-nextPermutation(guess, "123", 1);
+nextPermutation(guess, "123", 1, 0);
 ```

-Using this we have narrowed down our guesses from approx 45,000 to around 5,000 at just under 10 guesses per minute due to 30 second blockout after 5 wrong attmempts that is a run time of under 8 hours...not too bad!
+Using this we have narrowed down our guesses from approx 45,000 to around 5,000 at just under 10 guesses per minute due to 30 second blockout after 5 wrong attmempts that is a run time of under 9 hours...not too bad!
+(Note actual rate in real life use seemd to be about 510 guesses per hour).

-If you want to modify to brute force any 4 digit pin 10,000 different permutations and about 16 hours of time worst case you would modify the above lines to be:
+If you want to modify to brute force any 4 digit pin 10,000 different permutations and about 19 hours of time worst case you would modify the above lines to be:

 ```
 strcpy(guess, "0000");
-nextPermutation(guess, NULL, 0);
+nextPermutation(guess, NULL, 0, 0);
 ```

 Compiling and Flashing